jophizzy/Tic-Tac-Toe-Web-Application/README.md

 b) Make your move and enjoy the game.

+c) To play again, click on either of the Player boxes then hit the Reset button.

-c) To reset, click on the Reset button then click on either of the Player boxes and finally click on the Reset button again.
+d) To reset, click on the Reset button then click on either of the Player boxes and finally click on the Reset button again.